Zero-shot Concept Bottleneck Models: Experiments

-\textbf{Evaluation Metrics.} For evaluating predicted concepts, we measured \uline{CLIP-Score}~\citep{Radford_ICML21_CLIP,Hessel_EMNLP21_clipscore}, which is the cosine similarity between image and text embeddings on CLIP, i.e., higher is better.
-CLIP-Score between input images and concepts intuitively indicates how well the predicted concept explains the image.
-Thus, it performs as an indicator to evaluate the quality of the input-to-concept inference.
-Concretely, we measured averaged CLIP-Scores between test images and the predicted concept texts, where we extracted the top 10 concepts from sorted concepts in descending order by absolute concept importance scores for each model.
-Note that, to compute CLIP-Score, we used CLIP ViT-L/14, which is a different pre-trained model from CLIP ViT-B/32.
-Furthermore, we used \uline{concept coverage} to evaluate the Z-CBM's predicted concepts.
-Concept coverage \({|\{c^\mathrm{Z}_i\} \cap \{c^\mathrm{R}_i\}|}/{|\{c^\mathrm{R}_i\}|}\) is the ratio of overlap between Z-CBM's concepts with non-zero coefficients \(\{c^\mathrm{Z}_i\}\subset C\) and reference concepts \(\{c^\mathrm{R}_i\}\subset C\) predicted by vision-language-based CBMs that require training.
-This metric evaluates the extent to which the Z-CBM yields concepts that are close to those derived in the target training when using the shared concept bank \(C\).
-Specifically, we computed the average concept coverage across test samples by using the GPT-generated concept banks by \cite{Oikarinen_ICLR23_label-free_CBMs}, and reference concepts of Label-free CBMs; we used concepts with contribution scores greater than 0.05 as \(\{c^\mathrm{R}_i\}\) by following~\cite{Oikarinen_ICLR23_label-free_CBMs}.
-We also report \uline{top-1 test accuracy} as the target classification task performance.
+\textbf{Evaluation Metrics.} To evaluate predicted concepts, we used the \textbf{SigLIP-Score}, the cosine similarity between image and text embeddings on SigLIP~\cite{Zhai_ICCV23_SigLIP} (higher is better).
+This score indicates how well a predicted concept explains an image~\cite{Radford_ICML21_CLIP,Hessel_EMNLP21_clipscore}, serving as a quality indicator for input-to-concept inference.
+Specifically, we averaged SigLIP-Scores between test images and their predicted concept texts for the top 10 concepts, ranked by absolute importance scores.
+Concretely, we measured the average SigLIP-Scores between test images and the predicted concept texts, where we extracted the top 10 concepts from sorted concepts in descending order by absolute concept importance scores for each model.
+We also used \textbf{concept recall} to evaluate Z-CBM's predicted concepts.
+Top-\(K\) concept recall \({|C^\mathrm{Z} \cap C^\mathrm{R}|}/{K}\) measures the overlap between Z-CBM's top-\(K\) concepts \(C^\mathrm{Z}=\{c^\mathrm{Z}_i\}^K_{i=1}\subset \mathbf{C}\) (with non-zero coefficients) and \(N_\mathrm{R}\) reference concepts \(C^\mathrm{R}=\{c^\mathrm{R}_i\}^{N_\mathrm{R}}_{i=1}\subset \mathbf{C}\) from VLM-based CBMs requiring training.
+This metric assesses concept overlap between Z-CBMs and a training-based CBM using the same concept bank \(\mathbf{C}\), indicating Z-CBM's approximation of a trained model's concepts.
+Specifically, we averaged concept recall at \(K=10\) across test samples, using the GPT-generated concept banks~\cite{Oikarinen_ICLR23_label-free_CBMs}, and reference concepts of Label-free CBMs Following~\cite{Oikarinen_ICLR23_label-free_CBMs}, \(C^\mathrm{R}\) comprised concepts with contribution scores $>0.05$.
+Finally, we report \textbf{top-1 test accuracy} for target classification performance.~\looseness-1